microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ## Guide for Instructors

-Students can run into a wide variety of issues while setting up their environment.
+With traditional set up approaches, students can run into a wide variety of issues while setting up their environment.
 Some examples include differences in their unique OS, where project files are stored, or small differences in runtimes or tools they've installed.
 Instructors need to be well versed in all these subtleties to be able to help students solve these issues.

 A common issue is managing different versions of a tool.
 Let's take Python as an example: there's Python 2 and Python 3, along with different minor versions.
 Having multiple versions of Python, and then multiple accompanying tools such as linters, can be confusing and lead to errors.